tbeckenhauer/tbeckenhauer.github.io/_posts/_general_advice/git-porting-backward-changes.md

 tags: [Git, VersionControl, Collaboration, BestPractices, PullRequests, CodeMerge, Teamwork, DeveloperTools, SoftwareDevelopment, CodingGuidelines]
 ---

+# Backporting Changes in Git

-Why you would want to?
+## Why you would want to?

 You have changes that have been sent to develop, that you also want to go to production, right now, in a hotfix, or an offcycle or what have you.